offen/offen/docs/docs/running-offen/campaigns-sources.md

 ```
 https://www.yourpage.org/blog/article/?utm_source=Messenger
 ```
-The traffic resulting from these URLs would then displayed in the respective category as "Newsletter-October" and "Messenger".
+The traffic resulting from these URLs would then displayed in the respective category as "Newsletter-October" or "Messenger".

 <span class="label label-green">Note</span>